7 Examples of Successful Loyalty Programs

 Returns collected without collection costs

-Extra benefits such as free shipping costs, but also exclusive content or access to events, lend themselves well to a VIP program.
+Extra benefits such as free shipping costs, but also exclusive content or access to events, lend themselves well to a premium loyalty program.
 Thanks to these benefits, members will only order from you.

 A paid membership program also leads to extra guaranteed turnover.

 2. Savings points system - Sushito

 One of the best-known examples of a loyalty program is the points system.
 The loyalty points system is based on the principle the more you spend, the more points you get back.